OUIsolutions/LuaSingleUnity/README.md

 ### Loading Native libs
 native libs are contained into the amalgamation, so you can just call the **luaL_openlibs(L);** function to load the native libs.
-Note that, these its a dangerous function, since if you are inside a a low code, it can allow users to run any code, so be careful with this function.
+Note that, this is a dangerous function, since if you are inside a low code, it can allow users to run any code, so be careful with this function.
 ```c
 #define LUA_SINGLE_UNITY_EMBED_MODE